ArthurGareginyan/my-custom-styles/readme.txt

 = Will this Plugin work on my WordPress.com website? = Sorry, this plugin is available for use only on self-hosted (WordPress.org) websites.

-= Can I use this plugin on my language? =
+= Q. Can I use this plugin on my language? =
-Yes.
+A. Yes.
 But If your language is not available then you can make one.
 This plugin is ready for translation.
 The `.pot` file is included and placed in "`languages`" folder.
 Many of plugin users would be delighted if you shared your translation with the community.
 Just send the translation files (`*.po, *.mo`) to me at the arthurgareginyan@gmail.com and I will include the translation within the next plugin update.

-= How does it work? =
+= Q. How does it work? =
-If you want to change the layout of your theme or plugin you should look for the element that you want to change.
+A. If you want to change the layout of your theme or plugin you should look for the element that you want to change.
 So first you should inspect your theme or plugin.

 Then go to page "`Appearance`" —> "`Custom Styles`" and enter your custom style (CSS only).
 Example:
 `#header {